 Clinical characteristics and outcomes of patients undergoing surgeries during the incubation period of COVID-19 infection

-Five articles on PainSci cite Lei 2020: 1.
+Five pages on PainSci cite Lei 2020: 1.
 When to Worry About Low Back Pain 2.
 The Complete Guide to Low Back Pain 3.
 The Complete Guide to Chronic Tension Headaches 4.
 The Complete Guide to Neck Pain & Cricks 5.
 When to Worry About Neck Pain … and when not to!

 PainSci notes on Lei 2020: